xdarklight/ltq-upstream-status/README.md

 * switch to the `reset-intel-gw.c`
   * according to the Intel LGM maintainers the reset IP is backwards compatible
   * also according to them the `reset-lantiq.c` implementation has some issues, [see the full discussion](https://lkml.org/lkml/2019/8/23/18)
+* DTS files for boards supported in OpenWrt
+  * Currently we maintain the dts files in OpenWrt, it would be nice to have them in the upstream kernel.
+  * Having them in the kernel could make changing the ABI harder.
+  * DTS file changes are ABI changes.
+These ABI changes would be needed for a better CGU and DMA driver.

 ## xRX100